Beginner’s Guide to Energy Blocks and Healing Chakras

 These blocks are not there by accident.
 They’re designed by you and put in place to protect you from what, at the time, you’re unable to process.
 However, most of the blocks become outdated, preventing further growth.

-Clearing them is rather like a spring-cleaning exercise (see Figure 4 on page 71).
+Clearing them is rather like a spring-cleaning exercise.
 We look at all the things we’ve accumulated and discard some of them.
 In the process, we may come across something very beautiful that we’d like to bring back into the light.
 However, first it must be dusted and polished or cleared of layers of tarnish.
 Cleansing your chakras is rather like this.

 Whatever the cause, your whole energy flow is affected by any disturbance.
 Since all the chakras are intimately linked, a block at one will affect the functioning of the others, causing physical, emotional and/or spiritual distress.